[ 5 min read ]

 - The vehicle must be kept in good condition

-- You do not own or have the option to buy the vehicle in the end of the lease
+- You do not own or have the option to buy the vehicle at the end of the lease

 Does leasing a vehicle require a credit check?